Pandemic-hit ANA expects record net loss of around ¥530 billion

-ANA Holdings Inc. is expecting to book a record net loss of around ¥530 billion ($5 billion) for the business year through next March as the coronavirus pandemic hits air travel demand hard, company sources said Wednesday.
+ANA Holdings Inc. is expecting to book a record annual net loss of around ¥530 billion and shed up to 30 large jets, accounting for about half of the total, as the coronavirus pandemic batters air travel demand, company sources said Wednesday.

+The sources said it has decided to retire about half of its 59 wide-body jets such as the Boeing 777, including those on lease, to cut costs as they are less fuel efficient and require more spending for maintenance compared with smaller aircraft.

+The major Japanese airline will book impairment losses in the first half of the current business year through September following devaluation of its aircraft, hitting its bottom line hard, the sources said.

-The company said the number of passengers for its international flights plunged 96 percent in the five months through August from a year earlier after many countries around the world imposed travel restrictions.
+The company said the number of passengers for its international flights plunged 96% in the five months through August from a year earlier after many countries around the world imposed travel restrictions.

 Even though the number of domestic flight passengers has been gradually increasing partly thanks to the government's travel subsidy program, the International Air Transportation Association expects that global air traffic will not return to pre-pandemic levels until 2024.